Cai Rang Floating Market

 As one of the main trading centers of the Mekong Delta, Cai Rang is a place where the locals sell and buy a wide range of products catering to their daily lives.
 Besides staple commodities, this is a famous location to find local products priced quite reasonably.
 You can find the freshest fruits harvested from nearby farms: durian, milk fruit, rambutan, mangosteen, grapefruit, etc., or even other processed specialties, such as fish sauce, coconut candy, or dried fish.
 You can choose from a variety of fresh fruit for a picnic later in the day!

+You shouldn’t miss out on interesting eating experiences while visiting the floating market!
 Many floating restaurants open to serve breakfast for both sellers and shoppers.
-Here, you can find most local dishes, such as pho, hu tieu, com tam, bun rieu, etc. With only 25,000 VND
+Here, you can find most local dishes, such as “com tam” (broken rice with grilled pork, egg), “pho”, “hu tieu”, “bun rieu” – some kinds of noodles that served with beef, pork and crab… With only 25,000 VND

 • Make sure to get there early.
 The sunrise from the boat is fantastic and the food is at its freshest.
 You can see the market waking up from its slumber.

-• Know what goods a boat sells, customers only need to obverse the poles erected in front of the boat from a distance.
+• Know what goods a boat sells, you just need to obverse the poles erected in front of the boat from a distance.
 On these poles, the sellers will hang a sample of the products they are selling.

 • Remember to bring a hat and sunblock since the sun will become hot very quickly.